Skip to main content

 The National Theatre’s River Stage is back on the Southbank, offering a jam-packed line-up of all things outdoor live music, dance, performances, workshops and family activities.
 Special takeover weekends will include contributions from The Glory, Greenwich + Docklands International Festival, Rambert and the National Theatre itself.

-Riverstage | Southbank | 5th – 28th July 2024
+Riverstage | Southbank | Every Friday to Sunday from 5th – 28th July 2025

 If you head along to any of these events, make sure to tag us in your pictures and videos at @loveandlondon, we don’t want to get FOMO!